ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2024_Autumn/en.md

 1. Following the Qualifier stage, all players will participate in a phase to form teams, called the *drafting phase*.
 Both divisions will have independent drafting phases.
 All unpicked players will be eliminated from the tournament.
 2. Following the drafting phase, a Swiss stage will be played in both zones, called the *regular stage*.
 Teams from the two divisions will play 6 rounds of the Swiss round to determine 8 teams each to advance to the knockout round, with the other teams eliminated.
-3. Following the regular stage, a single-elimination stage will be played in both divisions
+3. Following the regular stage, a single-elimination stage will be played in both divisions.
 4. All teams that lose in the knockout rounds will be eliminated from the tournament and the last team will be the winner.

 ### Drafting phase instructions